 In addition to the internal programs, all contract analytical laboratories participate in external QA programs.
-These QA programs generate data that are readily recognizable as objective packets of results.
-The external QA programs typically consist of the contract laboratories analyzing a sample of unknown composition supplied by various DOE- or EPA-approved proficiency-testing supplier organizations.
-The supplying organizations know the true composition of the sample and provide the contract laboratories with a data report on their analytical performance.
-The following sections describe the external QA programs in which contract analytical laboratories may be required to participate.
+The external QA programs typically consist of the contract laboratories analyzing samples of unknown composition supplied by various DOE- or EPA-approved proficiency-testing supplier organizations.
+The supplying organizations know the true composition of the samples and provide the contract laboratories with data reports on their analytical performance.
+The following sections describe external QA programs in which contract analytical laboratories may be required to participate.